Singapore Airlines : obtains $13 billion rescue package amid coronavirus shock | MarketScreener

 Finance minister Heng Swee Keat had also said that SIA would announce support from Temasek and that he welcomed Temasek's decision to support the airline.

-(Reporting by Anshuman Daga; Editing by Mark Heinrich, Kirsten Donovan, Dan Grebler and Gerry Doyle)
+(Reporting by Anshuman Daga; Editing by Dan Grebler and Gerry Doyle)

 By Anshuman Daga